-Summer - if you can't beat the heat, watch blu-ray movies that take place on vacation - i.e. with lots of good ocean footage, underwater caverns, surfing, bikinis.
-Whassup!
+Summer - if you can't be at the beach, watch Blu-ray movies on a big HD TV that have lots of good ocean footage, underwater caverns, surfing, bikinis.
+Whassapppbra!
 Blu-ray can make these images so 3-D vivid that if you put some coconut oil under your nose, some coco de oro in your hair, baby you're there.

 As der ausgezechneiete Hasselhof's Baywatch proved, people feel relaxed looking at the beach, the surf, even if just on TV.
-Give them tanned bodies and lolling surfs, forget about the rest.
-Why not deal with that, get the surf and swimsuits right, and worry about plot and stuff second?
-The plot's just to keep you looking at the screen until the surf images trigger inner waves of relaxation, a feeling of bobbing up and down in the current, and urges to buy sponsored products...
-Pamela Anderson was a great poster child for this sort of no-fault / no-foul guilty pleasure trip.
-But Jessica Alba has her beat, if only because her acting is moderately better and her face is even more android somehow... less yet more synthetic, vaguely 'other' in ethnic mix, and she seems genuinely healthy and athletic rather than one step away from Hep-C.
+Give them tanned bodies and lolling surfs, and just enough plot to keep their analytical mind from getting restless, to keep you looking at the screen until the surf images trigger inner waves of relaxation, a feeling of bobbing up and down in the current, and urges to buy sponsored products...
+Pamela Anderson was a great poster child for this sort of no-fault / no-foul proxy pleasure trip.
+But Jessica Alba has her beat, if only because her acting is moderately better, her features less synthetic, and she seems genuinely healthy and athletic rather than one step away from Hep-C.

 INTO THE BLUE (2005)

 I saw this at a press screening back when it came out, on a big big UWS screen and so I knew in advance that all the brilliant underwater footage of swimming with sharks was more or less 100% real.
-I was stoked--that is the word, my friends, "stoked"--to find it lived up to the hype... of it's press release.
-Criticisms of the overall douche-baggy pants-ishness of the two himbo leads (Paul Walker and Scott Caan) aside, when you can't even sneer more than a a handful of times, even when the righteous Walker is throwing away bags of coke out of principle, then you know a movie's not bad. and you don't really want this movie to be "good" because then it would be awful, you know what I mean?
+I was stoked--that is the word, my friends, "stoked"--to find INTO THE BLUE lived up to the hype... of its press release.
+Criticisms of the overall douche-bagginess of the two himbo leads (Paul Walker and Scott Caan) aside, when you can't even sneer more than a a handful of times, even when the righteous Walker is throwing away bags of coke out of principle, then you know a movie's not bad.
+And you don't really want a movie like this to be "good" because then it would be awful, you know what I mean?
 You want it to be good enough to be hold your interest, bad enough to not stress you out during the 'tense' cross-cutting.

 "It's based on THE DEEP, a 1977 film that tried to capitalize on the JAWS phenomenon of the time but disappointed audiences by forgetting the sharks.
 This version is a much more exciting film and features shark attacks and real sharks swimming among the actors, thereby righting a 32-year-old wrong.
 Director John Stockwell also did BLUE CRUSH (2001), so it's a given there's no skimping on the beautiful scenery, both above and below the water line.
 With the gorgeous bikini-clad Alba undulating through the water like a mermaid, this movie becomes, in its own unique way, a perfect 10."
 (Muze c.2010)